siyuduan2023/siyuduan2023/README.md

 ## About me

-👩‍🎓 I recently graduated with an Architecture Design degree from Cardiff University and am currently studying full-stack software development at [School of Code](https://www.schoolofcode.co.uk/).
+👩‍🎓 I recently graduated with an Architecture Design degree and am currently studying full-stack software development at [School of Code](https://www.schoolofcode.co.uk/).
 I am interested in coding because I like its approach to solving problems.
 When I'm not working, I like cooking, DIY and crocheting, going to the local community garden to learn some gardening knowledge, and taking care of my vegetables on my balcony.<br>
 ⏺️ I am documenting my code-learning journey on [Twitter](https://twitter.com/siyuduan2023).<br>
 ✍🏼 I also write articles on Medium about my bootcamp experience and projects:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[How teamwork helped me survive Bootcamp Week 4 — — build a RESTful API](https://medium.com/@siyuduan.learning/how-teamwork-helped-me-survive-bootcamp-week-4-build-a-restful-api-a6e02ded886a)<br><br>